ECE7970/ECE7970.github.io/outline.md

 - spectral clustering
 - Gaussian mixture model

+Paper:
+ [Sketching as a Tool for Numerical Linear Algebra] (assets/paper/2014 Sketching as a Tool for Numerical Linear Algebra.pdf)

 ## Lecture 11
 - Introduction to theorem non –asymptotic analysis of random metrics
 - Concentration without independent